mahshidbahira/time-wise/docs/guide/Duration.md

 ### `second`

-Represents the number of seconds in the duration.
+Return the number of seconds in the duration.

 - **Type**: `number`
 - **Example**: